Mount Ebal site: Other findings

 Pottery fragments from the Iron Age I, whole pottery vessels from that period, pieces of peeled plaster, worship vessels including incense vessels, thousands of kosher animal bones, fate cubes, two Egyptian scarabs and two earrings were discovered at the site.
 Baruch Brandl dated the scarabs to the last quarter of the 13th century BC, the time of Ramesses II.
 One scarab contains an ornament reminiscent of a Hyksos style and the other is engraved in a cartouche with the name of Thutmose III, which dates back to the 15th century BC, and according to the researcher, it is a memorial scarab issued by Ramesses II in memory of Thutmose.

 A trapezoidal stone seal dating to the end of the Late Bronze Age was also discovered at the site.
-The seal was engraved with lines and dots in a style that was also revealed on the handles of the pottery vessels that were brought to the site with the offerings to God.
-Zertal has unveiled dozens of such models.
-This style has been identified throughout the eastern part of Mount Manasseh and in the northern part of Mount Ephraim.
-This marking method has no parallels in other areas at the same time.
-These markings were created, according to the excavator, to identify the presenters - the family or the tribe who placed them at the site of the altar.
+The seal was engraved with lines and dots in a style that was also revealed on the handles of the pottery vessels that were brought as votives.
+These were manufacturer's marks.
+Trade-marks are common in pottery.
+The trapezoid was by its unusual nature without parallels.
+It showed common dot and line patterns for the period or a bit earlier, but the number of them on a number of faces was remarkable, like a multiple domino or unusual die.

 Interpretation

 Zertal's hypothesis

 The excavating archaeologist, Adam Zertal, believed that the site was the compound containing the biblical altar built by Joshua.
-According to the Book of Joshua chapter 8, the Israelites under the leadership of Joshua had built an altar on Mount Ebal, as had instructed earlier by Moses.
+According to the Book of Joshua chapter 8, the Israelites under the leadership of Joshua had built an altar on Mount Ebal, as had been instructed earlier by Moses.
 During the ceremony that followed, Joshua renewed the covenant between Yahweh and the Israelites enacted on Mount Sinai.
 According to Zertal, it is possible to identify the structure as an altar, because it closely matches the biblical and Mishnaic descriptions of altars.

 The filled walled structure being the altar itself – the filling being a part of the altar rather than debris (and indicative of an Assyrian style altar, like that specified in the Book of Exodus as being hollow with boards) – and the wall between the two courtyards being a ramp (in accordance with the no steps instruction in Exodus), most other archaeologists believe it to be something else.